 MADE IN THE IMAGE

 Civil rights come from government, which comes from men; however, men come from God.
 Therefore, your rights come from God.
-Civil government is just the mechanism we use here in America to protect those rights, and so says our founding documents.
+Civil government is just the mechanism we use here in America to protect those rights, and it says as much in our founding documents.

-You have (30) enumerated rights by international treaty, which supersede provision and restriction.
+The (1948) Universal Declaration of Human Rights enumerates (30) rights by international treaty, which has been adopted and ratified by all 193 nations on earth.
 Here in America, we have additional rights enumerated in our US and State Constitutions.
-This organization exists in service to the protection of those inalienable human rights.
+This organization exists in service to the protection of those God-given human rights and the aspects of Western Civilization which produced them.

 We perform case studies and other research to determine potential improvements to the protections of those rights.
 We provide FREE consultation to individuals, organizations, corporations, government agencies and political candidates.
 We provide FREE presentations to schools and other academic institutions.
-We are the sole organization performing these functions in the State of Nebraska.
+We provide FREE events and conferences featuring both faith leaders and political leaders and we are the sole organization providing these services in the State of Nebraska.

-VILLAGE IN PROGRESS of NEBRASKA is partnered with the USIDHR.
+VILLAGE IN PROGRESS of NEBRASKA is partnered with the US Institute of Diplomacy and Human Rights.

 GRASSROOTS